 So much for the history, let us now get into the fun chemistry.

 How does Solvatochromism work?

 The solvatochromic effect is studied as the way the spectrum of a solute differs when it is dissolved in solvents of different polarity.
-With various solvents there is a different effect on the electronic ground state and excited state of the solute.
-As a result, the size of energy gap between them changes as the solvent changes.
+With various solvents, there is a different effect on the electronic ground state and excited state of the solute.
+As a result, the size of the energy gap between them changes as the solvent changes.
 This is reflected in the spectrum of the solute as differences in the position, intensity, and shape of the spectroscopic bands.
 When the spectroscopic band occurs in the ‘visible’ part of the spectrum, solvatochromism is observed as a change of colour.

 So, we can think of solvatochromism to be caused by differential solvation of the ground and first excited state of the light-absorbing molecule.
 If, with increasing solvent polarity, the ground-state molecule is better stabilized by solvation than the molecule in the excited state, negative solvatochromism will result (and a corresponding hypsochromic shift), and vice versa.

 This is exactly what we see happening in our example compound MOED.
-When light of a certain colour is absorbed, the solution will appear in the complementary colour of the one absorbed.
-Therefore, a highly polar solvent like water, MOED appears yellow (corresponding to absorbed blue light of wavelengths 435-480 nm), whereas, acetone, a less polar solvent would show us purple or blue (corresponding to absorbed green to yellow light of wavelengths 560-595 nm).
+When the light of a certain colour is absorbed, the solution will appear in the complementary colour of the one absorbed.
+Therefore, a highly polar solvent like water, MOED appears yellow (corresponding to absorbed blue light of wavelengths 435-480 nm), whereas, acetone, a less polar solvent would show us purple or blue (corresponding to absorbed green to the yellow light of wavelengths 560-595 nm).
 And as MOED is sensitive to small changes in polarity, we see a band of vibrant colours.